Prevent a burnout: what can you do as an employer?

 Let's look at risk factors:

 People who experience a burnout generally have similarities in their personalities: they make high demands on themselves; they are very motivated; they find it difficult to say no or to ask for help.
-The risk of burnout is also increased by drastic changes in a person's personal situation, for example a relationship crisis, or the illness or death or a loved one.
+The risk of employee burnout is also increased by drastic changes in a person's personal situation, for example a relationship crisis, or the illness or death or a loved one.

 People with burnout have many of the same characteristics: they place high demands and find it difficult to say no